NM-TAFE/civ-ipriot-in-class-demos/assessments/prj/carpark-guide.md

    source .venv/bin/activate
    ```

-6. Open the project folder in Pycharm.
-Pycharm will detect the virtual environment and use it for the project.
+6. Open the project folder in PyCharm.
+PyCharm will detect the virtual environment and use it for the project.
 7. Create a `src` and `tests` directories in your project.
 The `src` directory will contain your Python scripts, and the `tests` directory will contain your unit tests.
 Your project structure should look like this:

    ```bash